Ballard Locks – Large from Seattle’s Child on Vimeo.

 Golden Gardens (Ballard)

 A longtime favorite for Northwest families, Golden Gardens offers a spectacular view of Puget Sound and the Olympics.
 Unpack your meal on the grassy lawns, snag a picnic table or spread out on the long stretch of sandy beach.
 Check out the large playground, explore the stream at the south end of the beach, or just sit back and watch the trains go by.
 It’s always a good bet to pack beach toys, and a kite if it’s windy.
-For a real outdoor adventure, bring firewood and s’more makings and build a campfire in one of the beach fire pits (open May 28- Sept 4 and on a first-come, first-served basis).
+For a real outdoor adventure, bring firewood and s’more makings and build a campfire in one of the beach fire pits (open May 28- Sept 4 and on a first-come, first-served basis, fire pits closed at 9:30 pm).

 Picnic Pointers: If it’s a hot day, pack sunscreen and a sun umbrella.
 Though there is a shaded area with picnic tables, sunshine brings the crowds so you may not find a shady spot.
 Speaking of crowds, Golden Gardens knows how to draw them, so if it’s possible, plan your picnic on a weekday, or, on weekends, get there early.
 Park at the northern end of the park for easy access to the play structure and the beach house with the restrooms.
 On the west side of the beach house, there’s an outdoor shower and foot wash to get off sand before going home.